Background and Answers to Frequently Asked Questions

 What if I don't have a smart phone?

 The Uber app is optimized for use on a smartphone.
 However, if you have a mobile phone capable of receiving text messages, you may create an account and request rides using a computer.
 You can go to get.uber.com to create your account.
 Once your account is created, you can request trips through https://m.uber.com.
 Residents needing assistance in creating accounts and requesting trips are welcome to access computers at the Town Hall or at any of the Town’s Library locations.

 What if I don’t have a credit card?

 Can teens use the service?

-Yes, with permission from their parents, teens can request trips and parents will automatically get notified with updates along the way.
-To use this feature, there is a form to fill out on the Uber-Innisfil website as well as additional FAQs about the Teen Account feature.
+Yes, with permission from their parents, teens can request trips.
+To use this feature, there is a consent form to fill out on the Uber-Innisfil website as well as additional FAQs about the Family Profile feature.

 Is the service fully accessible?